 Monitoring tools are passive tools that gather data automatically.
 To use these tools, leave them running while you exercise the features of your program.
 You can then analyze the data generated by these tools to gain a better understanding of your program’s performance characteristics.
 Some programs should be left running all the time.
 Most others can be launched and terminated as needed to gather performance information.
 Table 3-2 lists the monitoring tools in OS X and available for download.

-Displays common usage statistics relating to memory and CPU usage for the currently running processes.
+Activity Monitor | Displays common usage statistics relating to memory and CPU usage for the currently running processes.
 You can also initiate the sampling of a process from this application.
-This tool provides information that is similar to that of the top tool.
+This tool provides information that is similar to that of the This tool is installed in |

-Shows screen updates in real time by briefly flashing the areas being redrawn.
+Quartz Debug | Shows screen updates in real time by briefly flashing the areas being redrawn.
 You can use this tool to analyze your application’s drawing behavior.
+This tool is part of the Graphics Tools for Xcode, available on the downloads page of the Apple Developer website. |

-Displays an ongoing list of file-system activity, as generated by page faults and calls to file-system functions.
+| Displays an ongoing list of file-system activity, as generated by page faults and calls to file-system functions.
 You can use this tool to understand the file access patterns of your program.
+This tool is installed in |

-Displays an ongoing list of system call and page fault statistics.
+| Displays an ongoing list of system call and page fault statistics.
+This tool is installed in |

-Displays common system usage statistics relating to memory and CPU usage for the currently running processes.
+| Displays common system usage statistics relating to memory and CPU usage for the currently running processes.
 This tool updates the information dynamically so that you can see trends at runtime.
+This tool is installed in |

 Hardware Analysis Tools